zachflower/flower.codes/http/links.md

 - [blog.txt](https://www.curiositry.com/blog.txt) the most minimal blogging platform in the known universe
 - [Tech, Industry](https://notebook.wesleyac.com/tech-industry/) well-written article about techlash
 - [Lacero](http://www.galactanet.com/oneoff/lacero.html) great Ready Player One fan fiction by Andy Weir
+- [The Missing Semester of Your CS Education](https://missing.csail.mit.edu/) this should be a required course for all new software developers